Sarah Ng, Manager, Corporate Communications, ICTI Ethical Toy Program

 - Monitor and manage risks – According to the level of risk measured, allocate them under different levels of monitoring programs.
 Suppliers from high-risk countries should go through a full monitoring program, comprehensive assessments combined with on-site audits or visits like the Factory Certification Program we operate would help identify unauthorized sub-contracting or other serious gaps between your goals.
 Also, for countries that are lower risk, remote assessment such as the Social Impact Assessment Program would help to recognize if a business partner has an effective management system to protect the human rights of all personnel with their influence and control.

-- Manage non-compliances – Identify sustainability issues that are zero tolerance, critical, major, or minor to your company; adopt responsible sourcing standards or a robust checklist that has risk criticality grading for you to understand the severity of issues.
+- Manage non-compliances – Identify sustainability issues that are zero tolerance, critical, major, or minor to your company; adopt responsible sourcing standards or a robust audit checklist that has risk criticality grading for you to understand the severity of issues.
 Take immediate action to address zero tolerances such as bribery, child labor, or forced labor.
-Ensure all violations are provided with remedies and corrective actions plan.
+Ensure all violations are provided with remedies and corrective action plans.
 Follow up to ensure issues are rectified within a given timeframe and prevent non-compliances from recurring.

 - Engagement and capability building – Education is the key to success, share your responsible sourcing strategy, objectives and the reasons why it is important internally, and with your business partners.
 For example, engage the buying teams and suppliers to increase awareness and understanding of child labor risks in your supply chain, educate them on related legislation around the world, and the positive impacts that supporting eradication efforts would bring to your business and the communities where you operate.
 Also, empower them with tools and ways to avoid the issue from happening, such as a Responsible Recruitment Guidance and Responsible Purchasing Practice Guidance for COVID-19.